chainwikinet/wikijs-farm-content/strategy.md

 > You do not receive CREAM directly.
 Instead, the farmed CREAM is sold to return more stablecoins to you when you withdraw.
 {.is-info}

+> There is currently an error with the WETH contract due to an oversight by the CREAM contracts.
+It is being resolved by the CREAM team.
+At the present time, please do not try to withdraw your wETH from stakes, as it will likely be lost.
+{.is-danger}

 | | |
 |------------------|-|
 | **Asset Farmed**        | CREAM, Cream Finance token  |